maxemerick/maxemerick.github.io/_pages/teaching.md

 This course covers the fundamentals of TAing, job responsibilities, classroom technology, grading, preparing for lab and discussion sections, and college-level pedagogy.
 This is the first time this course has run.
 As a course instructor, I developed the curriculum myself and led weekly classes of ~10 students.

-ME 169: Nonlinear Phenomena (Spring 2024)
+ME 169: Nonlinear Dynamics (Spring 2024)
 ------
 This course covers nonlinear differential equations and dynamical systems, state-space descriptions, flows, bifurcations, chaos, fractals, and strange attractors.
 As a section instructor, I graded assignments and led weekly discussion sections of ~25 students.